Table Of Contents

 Broker: typically have to work for 1-3 years as a real estate salesperson, depending on the state, and pass a broker licensing exam before earning the title of a broker.
 They can work on their own or have agents work for them and doesn’t have to hang his/her license with anyone, unlike an agent.

 Broker Associate: Also known as an Associate Broker or Affiliate Broker.
 Has completed the educational requirements and experience to obtain a broker’s license but there can only be one broker per firm.
-Unless there is a need to step in for the Broker, the act as a standard real estate agent or RealtorⓇ.
+Unless there is a need for the BA to step in for the Broker, they act as a standard real estate agent or RealtorⓇ.

-Dual Agent: an agent working for both the buyer and seller.
-Also known as transaction broker because they represent the transaction and technically not the buyer and seller (varies by state).
+Dual Agent: An agent working for both the buyer and seller.
+Also known as transaction brokers because they represent the transaction and technically not the buyer and seller (varies by state).